datacamp-content/courses-introduction-to-shell/chapter1.md

 To find out where you are in the filesystem, type the command `pwd`
 (which stands for "print working directory").
-This tells you the absolute path of the directory where the shell will run commands and look for files unless and until you tell it to do so elsewhere.
+This tells you the absolute path of your **current working directory**, which is where the shell will run commands and look for files unless and until you tell it to do so elsewhere.
 You can also use the command `whoami` to find out who the computer thinks you are.